Israeli support for Hamas: Use of Hamas to undermine the Palestinian Authority

 In an interview with Israeli journalist, Dan Margalit in December 2012, Netanyahu told Margalit that it was important to keep Hamas strong, as a counterweight to the Palestinian Authority in the West Bank.
 Netanyahu also added that having two strong rivals, this would lessen pressure on him to negotiate towards a Palestinian state.
 In an interview with the Israeli Army Radio in August 2019, Ehud Barak, the former Prime Minister of Israel from 1999 to 2001, said that Netanyahu's main strategy is to keep Hamas "alive and kicking" in order to weaken the Palestinian Authority, even at the expense of "abandoning the citizens [of the south]."
+In a March 2024 interview with ABC News, journalist John Lyons asked former Israeli Prime Minister Ehud Barak, “So, are you saying that Benjamin Netanyahu deliberately boosted Hamas to try to prevent a Palestinian state?”
+Barak concurred with the assessment, responding, “Yeah, sure, he deliberately and systematically, even told, is on record, whoever wants to avoid the threat of a two-state solution, has to support my policy of paying protection money to the Hamas.”

 In an interview with Politico in 2023, former Israeli Prime Minister Ehud Olmert said, "In the last 15 years, Israel did everything to downgrade the Palestinian Authority and to boost Hamas", before adding that "Gaza was on the brink of collapse because they had no resources, they had no money, and the PA refused to give Hamas any money.
 Bibi saved them.
 Bibi made a deal with Qatar and they started to move millions and millions of dollars to Gaza."
+In an April 2024 interview with Zeteo, Olmert stated, "The fact is that Netanyahu, as I say time and again, many many many years before the October 7th, he released more than a thousand Hamas murderers, on top of them Yahya Al Sinwar, who turned out to become, afterwards, the leader of Hamas, and the commander of the troops operation, which was committed on the 7th of October."